simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-academy-vs-tryhackme-what-is-best/index.md

 ### HackTheBox Academy

-HackTheBox Academy is an online platform that offers both free and paid subscription options.
-It provides a wide range of cybersecurity topics, including penetration testing, forensics, and malware analysis.
-HackTheBox Academy is known for its challenging labs and exercises that simulate real-world scenarios.
+HackTheBox Academy is an online platform that provides a structured learning experience for cybersecurity professionals.
+It offers a wide range of cybersecurity topics, including penetration testing, forensics, and malware analysis, and provides both free and paid subscription options.

+HackTheBox Academy is known for its challenging and realistic labs and exercises that simulate real-world scenarios, while also providing extensive guidance and support to learners.
+Its courses and labs are designed to teach practical skills and knowledge in cybersecurity, making it a popular choice for cybersecurity professionals who want to improve their practical skills and advance their careers.

 ### TryHackMe